 Although Washington savings estimates extend to 2050, Oregon savings estimates have a time horizon of 2044 through the Energy Trust of Oregon's (ETO) Resource Assessment model.
-Cascade targets the saving of approximately 64.5 million therms systemwide through this time period: 22.9 million therms in Washington and 16.1 million therms in Oregon.
+Cascade targets the saving of approximately 39.5 million therms systemwide through 2045; 23 million therms in Washington and 16.5 million therms in Oregon.